Graduate School Handbook Part 15 – Assessment offences

 PGR15.7.5 If the PGR does not reply or declines the meeting invitation without good reason, the Chair will move to consider the outcome of the investigation; the PGR will have no further opportunity to meet and explain their actions or submit mitigating evidence at this stage.

 PGR15.8 Meeting between the FRDC Chair and the PGR

 PGR15.8.1 The Graduate School will email attendees with the date, time and venue for the meeting.
 The meeting will also be attended by another member of the FRDC or a Graduate School PGR Assessment Manager; a written note of the proceedings will be made.

 PGR15.8.2 At the meeting the PGR will be given the opportunity to explain the motivation behind their actions and/or present mitigating evidence.
 At the discretion of the FRDC Chair the identity of the person making the allegation may be withheld from the PGR.
-The Chair will outline the body of evidence collected and why this indicates that an offence has occurred.
+The Chair will outline the body of evidence collected, including the results of any checks using text-matching software, and why this indicates that an offence has occurred.